Skip to main content

 Sinumerik Models

 • Sinumerik 840D (original, early 2000s): Powerful but runs on older hardware (NCU modules).
-Still functional but parts are increasingly expensive and difficult to source.
-Repair costs for 840D boards can exceed $5,000–$15,000 per unit.
+Still functional but parts are increasingly expensive — board repair can run $5,000–$15,000+ per unit.

 Siemens Strengths